energiezwerg/smarthome/doc/source/development_core.rst

 Development - Core
 ==================

+The core which resides in ``bin/smarthome.py`` is the heart of the system.
+The core needs a couple of libraries which are located in ``lib``.
+Part of them is for exclusive use by ``bin/smarthome.py``, why they are considered core libraries.

+The main object which is in instance of the class defined in ``bin/smarthome.py``, is accessible and named  ``sh`` in most contexts.
+From time to time it is referred to as ``_sh`` or ``smarthome``.

+The libraries listed here provide the extra functionality for the core.
 More info upon the functions and their parameters can be found here.
-The core which resides in bin/smarthome.py is the heart of the system.
-It is accessible via ``sh``-Object.
-The libraries listed here provide extra functionality for the core.

 .. toctree::
    :maxdepth: 1